Many Cambodian schoolchildren take 10 years or more to

 never enroll in kindergarten due to the financial pressures of living in

 poverty.
-To address these issues, we help support kindergarten programs in
+To address these effects that poverty has on education, we help support kindergarten programs in

 community-based schools to provide children with the chance to attend and

 helped create Child Clubs in 25 primary schools across Svay Rieng province to

 provide children with the resources they need to enroll and stay in school.

 These clubs are helping children have the opportunity to engage in music and sports